maaleske/TIES481_2016/ex3/README.md

 3. Now we consider simulation results pairwise.
 All the calculations can be found in the file "ties_laskuja_PROSENTEILLA.ods".
-We used the same random seed for each configuration.
+We used the same random seed for each configuration but the seed is different in different runs.
 We have studied results pairwise in such a way that in particular we study differences between the same configurations (but different runs).
    We have calculated differences for each simulation samples and finally calculated averages, standard deviations and confidence intervals.

    AVERAGES:                                         |  3p,4r        |  3p,5r       |  4p,5r